 This is a lesson you can accept or not, but we veterans of so many completely useless past battles and meaningless incidents find such explanations to be the key to peace and clarity.

 Every waking minute and every setting is an opportunity to choose peace instead of misperception.
-But being a drama hound, I just thought a location with its share of critics that also sported color and intrigue might be fun.
-I decided to carry out my on-the-job training where they had colorful pre-event music and dancing among the exotic and chaotic food and beverage stands in a tailgating sort of way.
-Kind of like a writers’ workshop and dinner theater all in one.
+Every living moment is a chance to practice and become more aware of this truth.
+Being a drama hound, I decided to carry out some on-the-job ‘awakening’ training where they offered colorful pre-event music and dancing among exotic and chaotic food and beverage stands.
+Kind of like a writers’ workshop and tailgate party all in one.